CBC-UCONN/RADseq_tutorial/00_preliminaries.md

 ### Array jobs.

 A couple of scripts in this tutorial utilize _array jobs_ in SLURM.
 A job array is a series of very similar or identical jobs (called tasks).
 For this reason, they can be executed with a single script that may be modified slightly in each instance.
 A major advantage of array jobs is the ability to parallelize work without engaging in highly error-prone copy-paste-edit coding.

+## Putting it all together

-For example, we have 33 lacewing samples.
-To align fastq sequences from each of them to a reference genome, we use [this script](/scripts/lacewings/c1_bwaalign.sh).
+To put all this together, we can use alignment of a collection of fastq files to a reference genome as an example.
+In the lacewing dataset we have 33 samples.
+To align them to the reference genome, we use [this script](/scripts/lacewings/c1_bwaalign.sh).
 It begins like this:

 ```bash
 #!/bin/bash